SAP/spartacus-docs/_pages/fsa/features/dynamicforms/json-structure.md

 - [error](#localizedstring) - Defines localized error message for this control.
 - validations - Defines validations.
 - [dependsOn](#dependson) - Here you can define if your control should be visible depending on other controls value.
-- [prefillValue](#prefillvalue) - Defines if field should be pre-filled with some data (user, cart data from SPA store).
+- [prefillValue](#prefillvalue) - Defines if the field should be prefilled with some data (user, cart data from the SPA store).
-- readonly - Sets readonly property to the control (Disables control on the UI, the control data is submitted to back end).
+- readonly - Sets readonly property to the control (Disables control on the UI, the control data is submitted to the back end).
 - maxUploads - File upload property, sets maximum number of files.
 - accept - File upload property, sets accepted file types.
 - maxFileSize - File upload property, sets maximum file size.
-- multiple - File upload property, sets if multiple uploads are allowed.
+- multiple - File upload property, defines if multiple uploads are allowed.

 ### LocalizedString